Acclaimed Motown tunesmith

 Dozier began composing songs with an eye towards landing another record deal for himself as an artist, which he accomplished that in 1991 with Atlantic Records.
 The new album featured “Love in the Rain”, with guest appearances by Eric Clapton and Phil Collins.
 Unhappy at Atlantic, Dozier decided to start his own record label to market and distribute his own recordings.
 2002 marked a new Dozier album, Lamont Dozier...An American Original, the first release for Hithouse Records, which he founded in the late 1990’s with his wife and business partner, Barbara Ullman Dozier.
 The album earned a Grammy Award nomination in 2002 for Best Traditional R&B Vocal Album.

-Reflecting on the 60’s Motown collaboration with the Holland’s, Dozier says that he and the Hollands had no idea in the '60s what impact their songs were having on America, they were too busy cranking them out.
-"We were just kids, banging this stuff out," he says.
-"We had no idea these songs would be around one day to the next, much less 35 to 40 years later.
-That's why I've chosen now to reflect on those times."
+Reflecting on the 60’s Motown collaboration with the Holland’s, Dozier said that he and the Hollands had no idea in the '60s what impact their songs were having on America, they were too busy cranking them out.
+"We were just kids, banging this stuff out," he said.
+"We had no idea these songs would be around one day to the next, much less 35 to 40 years later."